Brentwood College School Logo

 Medal Presentations

 Before receiving your medal, crews are asked to place their boat in the reserved area as directed.
-A photographer will be on site to capture all medal presentations, these photos will later be available to all clubs.
+A photographer will be on site to capture all medal presentations.
+These photos will be available to all clubs, following the completion of the Regatta.
+Here is the link to the Regatta photos: Brentwood Photos.

 Personal Conduct